logno-dev/cmst252/chp1-questions.md

 Date: 2024-1-13
 ---

-For Excercises 1-10, choose from the following list of people:
+For Exercises 1-10, choose from the following list of people:

-A. Leibniz
+a.
+Leibniz
-B. Pascal
+b.
+Pascal
-C. Babbage
+c.
+Babbage
-D. Lovelace
+d.
+Lovelace
-E. Hollerith
+e.
+Hollerith
-F. Byron
+f.
+Byron
-G. Turing
+g.
+Turing
-H. Jacquard
+h.
+Jacquard

 1. What French mathematician built and sold the first gear-driven mechanical machine that did addition and subtraction?
    - B. Pascal
-2. Who built the first mechanical machine that did addition, subtraction multiplication, and division?
+2. ## Who built the first mechanical machine that did addition, subtraction multiplication, and division?
-   -
 3. Who designed the first mechanical machine that included memory?
    - C. Babbage
 4. Who was considered the first programmer?